davidmdm/simple-data-loader/README.md

 # simple-data-loader

+## Introduction

-Simple dataloader that caches the return of a function as a promise.
+simple-data-loader lets you cache a function's return value as a promise.
-Supports simple cache invalidation via timeouts.
-Very simple, helps with performance and rate limiting.
-No externeral dependencies.
+It supports simple cache invalidation via timeouts in a minimal and dependency-free manner.

-Heavily inspired by facebooks dataloader, but supports multi argument functions and non-primitive arguments.
+It supports multi-argument functions and non-primitive arguments, and can be used for rate limiting.

+simple-data-loader is heavily inspired by facebooks dataloader package and its api.
+However unlike facebooks dataloader, it places no emphasis on batching and as such allows for greater flexibility in selecting a loading function specific to your use-case.

+It is designed to be simple, noise-free, have no external dependencies, and overall easy to use.

-### Installing
+## Installing

 ```
 npm install simple-data-loader --save